 You Have an Underactive Thyroid

-Your thyroid, the butterfly-shaped gland in your neck, secretes two major hormones that control major bodily functions (such as how you use energy, regular body temperature, and digest food), and organs (including the heart, brain, liver, kidneys, and skin).
-So when your thyroid doesn’t work properly, it throws your hormones out of whack and can seriously mess with your energy levels.
+Your thyroid, the butterfly-shaped gland in your neck, secretes two major hormones that control major bodily functions and organs.
+From regulating body temperature to managing the heart and brain, your thyroid plays a big role in maintaining good health.
+So when your thyroid doesn’t work properly, it throws your hormones out of whack.
+This could be one of the many reasons you’re always tired.

-If you have an underactive thyroid, or hypothyroidism, it means your body isn’t getting enough thyroid hormone, and your cells don’t get that “get going” signal leading to sluggishness.
+If you have an underactive thyroid, also known as hypothyroidism, it means your body isn’t getting enough thyroid hormones, and your cells don’t get that “get going” signal, which leads to sluggishness.
 Chronic fatigue is one of the 10 Signs You Have an Underactive Thyroid, along with weight gain, high cholesterol, and a lower sex drive.
 Be sure to visit your doctor to get your thyroid checked with a simple blood test.

 You’re Not Eating Enough Calories